About A11Y Toolbox

 Why A11y Toolbox exists

-Instead of answering individually every time, I decided to create a space where designers could easily find trusted and clear accessibility resources, all in one place.
+Instead of answering individually every time, I decided to gather and share my resources in one place.
 A11y Toolbox exists to support designers in building more inclusive, accessible digital experiences.

 What you’ll find here